billonguillaume/angular-seed/README.md

 ## Introduction

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+This project is using [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
 Be advised that Angular-CLI 6 only supports Angular versions >= 5.

 Command used : `ng new angular-seed --style=scss --skip-tests`.